Keio University

 School of Medicine Professor

 The word "immunity" has rapidly become popular over the last few years.
-On train advertisements, one often sees things like "supplements to boost immunity," and programs like Chico-chan's "National Unified Immunity Measure Test" are being broadcast.
-Why have Japanese people suddenly become interested in "immunity"?
-Naturally, it seems that COVID-19 has had a strong influence.
-Interest in vaccines is also high, and their strong side effects, along with their effectiveness, have become a topic of conversation.
+On train advertisements, one often sees things like "supplements to boost immunity," and programs like Chico-chan's "National Unified Immunity Countermeasure Test" are being broadcast.
+Why have Japanese people suddenly become so interested in "immunity"?
+Naturally, it seems that the COVID-19 pandemic has had a strong influence.
+Interest in vaccines is also high, and along with their effectiveness, their strong side effects have become a topic of conversation.

-Immunity, as the characters suggest, means "escaping pestilence"—in other words, it is our body's system for countering infectious diseases.
-One might tend to think that the stronger such a grateful defense system is, the better.
-Indeed, the antibodies discovered by Shibasaburo Kitasato are currently used as therapeutic agents for various diseases, and Professor Tasuku Honjo won the Nobel Prize in 2018 for cancer immunotherapy.
-As a trump card to end the COVID-19 pandemic, infectious disease experts and doctors were recommending getting vaccinated "more and more," as many as five or six times every three months.
+Immunity, as the characters suggest, means "to be exempt from pestilence"—in other words, it is our body's system for countering infectious diseases.
+We tend to think that the stronger such a grateful defense system is, the better.
+It is true that antibodies, discovered by Shibasaburo Kitasato, are currently used as therapeutic agents for various diseases, and Professor Tasuku Honjo won the Nobel Prize in 2018 for cancer immunotherapy.
+As a trump card to end the COVID-19 pandemic, infectious disease experts and doctors recommended "getting vaccinated more and more," suggesting five or six shots every three months.
 However, I wonder: did they study immunology?
-In student practicals at the School of Medicine, we have students experience firsthand that immunizing mice to produce antibodies can, depending on the conditions, cause anaphylactic shock and lead to death.
-Various immune diseases are always asked about in the National Examination for Medical Practitioners.
-In other words, immunity has both light and shadow, and it exists on a precise and exquisite balance of the accelerator and the brake.
+In student practicals at the School of Medicine, we have students experience firsthand that immunizing mice to produce antibodies can, depending on the conditions, cause anaphylactic shock and death.
+On the National Examination for Medical Practitioners, various immune diseases are always questioned.
+In other words, immunity has both light and shadow, and it exists upon a precise and exquisite balance of the accelerator and the brake.

-The reason I decided to write this book is that I wanted to convey the greatness of "immunity" and its potential for future development to many people, while at the same time feeling a sense of crisis about the current situation where a lot of information that does not reflect a correct understanding of immunology is being circulated.
+The reason I decided to write this book is that while I want to convey the greatness of "immunity" and its potential for future development to many people, I also felt a sense of crisis regarding the current situation where a lot of information that does not reflect a correct understanding of immunology is being circulated.
 I want accurate knowledge to be known as widely as possible, especially by young people.
-I wrote this with the hope that they would use it as material to think and judge for themselves.
+I wrote this with the hope that they will use it as material to think and judge for themselves.